Apple is giving Macs an Arm chip brain transplant after 14 years relying on Intel

 Apple is overhauling its Mac computers with its own Arm chips, close cousins to those it designs for its own iPhones and iPads.
 Moving away from the Intel processors it's used for the last 14 years is a historic change that disrupts software makers but that could appeal to customers who need better battery life.

-"The Mac is transitioning to our own Apple silicon," Apple Chief Executive Tim Cook said Monday at Apple's WWDC conference Monday.
-The first Arm-based Macs will arrive later this year, though developers can order Arm-based Macs this week to get started building software.
+"The Mac is transitioning to our own Apple silicon," Apple Chief Executive Tim Cook said Monday at Apple's WWDC conference.
+The first Arm-based Macs will arrive later this year, though developers can order Arm-based Macs this week to get started on building software.

 Apple is now signaling that it's got the expertise to challenge Intel in the PC segment, where chips generally consume more electrical power but offer more computing power.
 It's betting that the likely advantages of Arm chips -- lower power consumption, lower costs and greater control over product plans -- will outweigh the disruptions.